 Now is a good time to consider who “he” might be.
 There are a number of possible interpretations, and anyone seems as likely as the others without further background details on what Cather was considering when writing the poem.
 The male character could simply be a man, someone the speaker loves.
 Or, “he” could refer to something more ephemeral and poetic such as God or the embodiment of death.

 Not what he said to me!

 The final stanza is slightly different than those that came before it as the punctuation does not follow the same rules.
-But, anaphora still plays a prominent role, and there is still a couplet in the centre of the stanza.
+But, anaphora still plays a prominent role, and there is still a couplet in the center of the stanza.

 From where the speaker is, she has learned something about the world.
 Her time underneath the tree has brought her closer to nature, and to the secret workings of the natural world.
 She tells the reader they are welcome to “Ask…what the birds sang” way up “High in the hawthorn tree”.
-The speaker knows the answer, and is happy to share it, as there are more important things she needs to keep for herself.
+The speaker knows the answer and is happy to share it, as there are more important things she needs to keep for herself.
 She goes on, telling the reader they can know what “the breeze tells,” “the rose smells” and what “the stars shine”.

 The magical quality that was present at the beginning of the poem is center stage once more like the speaker outlines all the information she has gained from the world around her.
 She is happy to share with the listener all the wonders of nature, but she won’t tell them anything about “what he said to” her.
 This information is just for her to know and cherish.
 There was something about her experiences with this person, force or another being, that she knows needs to stay within her mind and heart.